das-abbaraju/das/conf/README.txt

 			</Host>

 // 2) Add the following to the end of your server VM arguments:
+//    The -Dsk is for the session cookie
+//    IMPORTANT: The -Xms and -Xmx switchs do NOT use an equals sign.
+The other switches do.
-// (To navigate to the VM arguments: Run-->Open Run Dialog-->Arguments.VMArguments)
+//    (In Eclipse, To navigate to the VM arguments: Run-->Open Run Dialog-->Arguments.VMArguments)
+//    (In IntelliJ, Edit Config Options --> Your Tomcat7 config --> Server tab | VM Options field.

-	-XX:MaxPermSize=256m
+	-Xms384m -Xmx512m -XX:MaxPermSize=256m
 	-Dpics.debug=1
-	// This is for the session cookie -Dsk="9KuRXTx0cnuZefrt0EIfXd1MFqKvMY9x7OSub0B1EGLpR69b1Z+sdB7p6PT3Sy5rhl6qXKYyINdPJoHMWCqBNQ=="
+	-Dsk="9KuRXTx0cnuZefrt0EIfXd1MFqKvMY9x7OSub0B1EGLpR69b1Z+sdB7p6PT3Sy5rhl6qXKYyINdPJoHMWCqBNQ=="
 	-Dpics.autoLogin=941